Tribal Council started Red Willow in 1992. The original business plan proposed buying

 Red Willow grew dramatically after the Tribe entered several transactions to monetize

-These acquisitions included Cedar Ridge, Questar, Chevron, Sawmill Canyon, Briggs, and
+Cedar Ridge, Questar, Chevron, Briggs, and Kukui helped to establish Red Willow

 One of Red Willow’s biggest growth steps occurred when the U.S. Supreme Court heard

 and settled a CBM mineral ownership lawsuit in 1999 with Amoco (now BP).
-We obtained
+Red Willow

-a 32% contractual interest in more than 250 coalbed methane spacing units as part of
+obtained contractual interest in more than 250 coalbed methane spacing units as

-grow with facility development and infill drilling and accounts for about half of
+continues to grow with facility development and infill drilling that accounts for

 Moving Off Reservation